Crimson-blue/project-Aura/README.md

 python aura.py
 ```

 1. Aura greets you with a startup message.
+(Stuff works like damn)
 2. Say **"Hi"**, **"Hey"**, or **"Hello"** to activate.
 3. Ask questions or give commands like:
    - "What’s the time?"